Beneath the Peaks: The Glacier Express Across Switzerland

 Snow-capped Matterhorn towering behind rustic wooden chalets with flower boxes in Zermatt, Switzerland.

 The timetable lists just two termini, Zermatt in the south and St Moritz in the east, but the railway line is a composite of two historic networks.
-The Matterhorn Gotthard Bahn carries the train from Zermatt to Disentis, then hands responsibility to the Rhaetian Railway, whose Albula and Bernina sections belong to a UNESCO World Heritage site.
-Together they form a meter gauge line, a narrow-gauge railway specifically designed to navigate the steep and mountainous terrain of the Swiss Alps, enabling the train to traverse challenging alpine routes.
+The Matterhorn Gotthard Bahn carries the train from Zermatt to Disentis, then transfers responsibility to the Rhaetian Railway, whose Albula and Bernina sections are part of a UNESCO World Heritage site recognized for their harmonious integration of technology and nature.
+Together, they form a meter-gauge line, a narrow-gauge railway specifically designed to navigate the steep, mountainous terrain of the Swiss Alps, enabling the train to traverse challenging alpine routes.

-Leaving Zermatt, the service rolls beneath the Matterhorn’s north-east ridge, then follows the Matter Valley toward Brig.
+Leaving Zermatt, a car-free village known for its proximity to the Matterhorn and its range of accommodations, the service rolls beneath the Matterhorn’s north-east ridge, then follows the Matter Valley toward Brig.
 Vineyards appear in disciplined terraces, and the air softens as altitudes drop.
 Past Brig, the line bends toward Andermatt, climbing through larch forests before entering the Furka Base Tunnel, a 15-kilometer bore that allows winter operation when the historic Furka Pass road closes under ice.
 Emerging on the high plateau near Realp, the track continues its ascent, eventually reaching the Oberalp Pass.
 Here the perspective flips: peaks now sit level with carriage windows, and lakes reflect sky as crisply as cut glass.
-Along the route, key railway stations such as Brig, Andermatt, and Chur serve as important transit points, connecting passengers to other trains and destinations throughout the region.
+Along the route, key train stations such as Brig, Andermatt, and Chur serve as important access points, connecting passengers to other trains and destinations throughout the region.

 The descent toward Disentis introduces the young River Rhine, its water turquoise against white stone, and highlights the dramatic gorge that is a signature feature of the journey.
 At Reichenau-Tamins the river widens, and the Glacier Express glides into Chur, Switzerland’s oldest city.
 The final eastbound stage circles through spiral tunnels on the Albula Line, crosses the Landwasser Viaduct in a single sweep of limestone arches, and enters the Engadin Valley where St Moritz waits amid lakes the color of lapis in summer and silver in winter.